osoper/osoper/README.md

-## Hi there 👋
+## Welcome 👋

-My name is Owen, and this is my first repository!
+My name is Owen, and this is my first repository.

-Eventually, this will be a professional portfolio with a bunch of programs that I have worked on over the years.
+Eventually, it will be a professional portfolio with a bunch of programs that I have worked on over the years.

-For now, though, I'll just post a few things and make it look pretty later.
+For now, though, I'll just post a few things and make it look good later.

 ## Programming Experience 🖥️